JeremySilver/setup_wrf_nci/README.md

 The following files are configured based on the results of `config.json`: `namelist.wps`, `namelist.wrf`, `cleanup_script_template.sh`, `main_script_template.sh`, `run_script_template.sh`.
 The tokens to replace are identified with the following format: `${keyword}`.
 Generally speaking, the values for substitution are defined within the python script (`setup_for_wrf.py`).
 To change the substitutions, edit the python script in the sections between the lines bounded by `## EDIT:` and `## end edit section`.

+## Analysis inputs

+This script will either use the ERA Interim reanalyses available on NCI or download NCEP FNL 0.25 analyses.
+This is set in `config.json'.
+If using the FNL analyses, you need to create an account on the [UCAR CISL](https://rda.ucar.edu) portal, and enter the credentials in `config.json' - this is not terribly secure, so make up a **fresh password** for this site.
+If switching between the FNL and ERA Interim reanalyses, you will need to change the Vtable file used (set in `config.json'), and also the number of vertical levels (set in `namelist.wrf' file).
+Also the merger of the RTG SSTs is only done for the ERA Interim analysis, and this step is optional (set in `config.json').

 ## Notes on the structure of the output